The-Marcy-Lab-School/7-0-2-async-useEffect/README.md

-# 7-0-2-async-useEffect
+# Fetching and useEffect

-We've already learned about the `useState` hook.
+We've already learned about one hook, `useState`.
 Time for another one!
 In this lesson, we'll learn how to use the `useEffect` hook to send API fetch requests.

 **Table of Contents**
 - [Terms](#terms)